Zasilkovna/magento2/README.md

 - set Packeta configuration in administration for default scope even if Packeta carrier is inactive
 - enable maintenance mode
 - remove all previous source files (remove app/code/Packetery folder)
-- next steps are same as during installation
+- next steps are the same as during the installation
 - (optional) migrate configuration from 2.0.1 and 2.0.2 structure: `bin/magento packetery:migrate-price-rules`
 - (optional) migrate global price from structure of versions up to 2.0.5: `bin/magento packetery:migrate-default-price`
 - disable maintenance mode
 - check configuration

-### Configuration and how to guide
+### Configuration and "How to" guide

-### Informations about the module
+### Information about the module

 #### Supported languages: